jxnblk/superstyle/README.md

 #### `rule.css`

-(getter) string of CSS for the rule
+(getter) returns an array of CSS strings for the rule

 ### React higher-order component